 Like all medicines, losartan can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

 - Losartan may interact with a few medications and herbal supplements so check with your doctor or pharmacist before starting losartan or before starting any new medicines.

 - Also, check with your pharmacist before taking over-the-counter medicines such as anti-inflammatories such as diclofenac (e.g. Voltaren Rapid), ibuprofen (e.g. Nurofen), naproxen (e.g. Naprogesic).

-The following links provide further information on losartan:
+The following links have more information on losartan:

 New Zealand Formulary Patient Information: losartan